catfoolyou/Block-Bypass/shimboot.md

 If the model name is `HP Fortis 14 G10 Chromebook`, you have the `drawper` chromebook.
 Remember the name of the chromebook!
 You will need it later.

-## Bypassing Instructions

-If you haven't already checked the name of your chromebook, do it [here](abc).

 #### What you'll need:
-- 1GB or over USB flash drive or SD Card (I recommend over 16GB if you want to use linux)
+- 5GB or larger USB flash drive or SD Card (I recommend over 16GB if you want to use linux)
 - Another Computer
 - [Chromebook Recovery Utility](abc) (optional, use BalenaEtcher, Rufus, or `dd` if you can't use it)
-- Shimboot Images (about 1.5GB, scroll down for download)
+- Shimboot Images (about 5GB, scroll down for download)

 ### Preparing the USB Drive/SD Card
 If you haven't already, install Chromebook Recovery Utility from the chrome web store.
 If you don't use chrome or simply don't want to use Chromebook Recovery Utility, you can use any other USB image writer like BalenaEtcher, Rufus, or `dd` if you're on linux.

 #### Download the Shimboot Images from here:
-HP Fortis G10 (`drawper`): Download
+- HP Fortis G10 (`drawper`): Download link soon
-HP Fortis G11 (`yavijo`): Download
+- HP Fortis G11 (`yavijo`): [Download](https://drive.usercontent.google.com/download?id=1ClFG2J1btlalzhYw0ZNeLskIzCdT9YBA&export=download&confirm=t)

-They will be about 1.5GB in size.
+They will be about 5GB in size.

 Next, open the Chromebook Recovery Utility from the extensions menu.
 In the top right of the window, click the settings button and select "Use Local Image".